 Spanish Language & Hispanic Studies: SPAN 3680

-A resource guide for faculty and students in the Spanish Section of the Department of Romance & Classical Studies at BGSU.
+A resource guide for faculty and students in the Spanish Section of the Department of World Languages & Cultures at BGSU.

 The University Libraries subscribes to or owns a considerable amount of information written in Spanish.
 In most cases, you can conduct your search in English and limit your results to Spanish language.
 Specific directions for each of the recommended databases is provided.